-Now that same-sex couples have the freedom to marry in North Carolina and their marriages (no matter where performed) will be recognized by North Carolina and the federal government, Haas Tharrington, P.A. has compiled a guide to answer some frequently asked questions about Marriage, Divorce and Parentage for same-sex spouses in North Carolina.
+Now that same-sex couples have the freedom to marry in North Carolina and their marriages (no matter where performed) will be recognized by North Carolina and the federal government, Haas & Associates, P.A. has compiled a guide to answer some frequently asked questions about Marriage, Divorce and Parentage for same-sex spouses in North Carolina.
 Please note: This brief overview is not intended to provide individualized legal advice.
-For further information, contact Haas Tharrington, P.A. by phone at 919-783-9669 or contact us.
+For further information, contact Haas & Associates, P.A. by phone at 919-783-9669 or contact us.

 Q: If I am already married in another state, what do I have to do to be married in North Carolina?